Kaizer Chiefs F.C.: History

 In the 2003–04 season Chiefs were given the Fair Play Award at the Peace Cup in South Korea.
 Chiefs ended the season as league champions, winning the Premiership for the first time in their history.

 During the championship race of the 2004–05 soccer season, Chiefs overtook the season-long leaders (Orlando Pirates) in the last game of the season to defend its PSL championship.
 Under the leadership of Romanian coach Ted Dumitru, Zambian striker Collins Mbesuma had a record-breaking season scoring 39 goals in all competitions.

 Kaizer Chiefs' forays into Africa were temporarily scuttled by a Confederation of African Football (CAF) ban.
 However, it still made its presence felt through the annual Vodacom Challenge that pit Kaizer Chiefs and Orlando Pirates with an invited European club.
 Chiefs have won the Vodacom Challenge Cup 5 times since its inception.
 They beat a young Manchester United side 4–3 on penalties in the 2006 Challenge to win the trophy.

 In March 2007, coach Ernst Middendorp and the club parted company.
 The club instantly appointed their rival Orlando Pirates' former coach Kosta Papić for the remainder of the 2006–07 season.

 Muhsin Ertuğral returned for the 2007–08 season to begin his second stint with Chiefs, having already coached The Glamour Boys from 1999 until 2003.

-Under coach Ernst Middendorp in the 2019/20 season, Kaizer Chiefs topped the table from the seventh matchday of the season until infamously losing the title on the final day, which saw the club finishing two points behind winners Mamelodi Sundowns.
+Under coach Ernst Middendorp in the 2019/20 season, Kaizer Chiefs topped the table from the seventh matchday of the season until losing the title on the final day, which saw the club finishing two points behind winners Mamelodi Sundowns.

 On 26 June 2021, the team secured their first CAF Champions League final appearance after defeating Wydad AC by a 1–0 aggregate.

 On 9 July 2021, Kaizer Chiefs confirmed through Twitter that they signed six players for next season after their transfer ban ended.
 On 17 July 2021, they lost 3–0 against Al Ahly in the Champions League Final.

 In the 2023/24 season, Kaizer chiefs finished in 10th position under the interim coach Cavin Johnson, making this their lowest finish in the PSL era.